 Arucas is situated 12 kilometres from the capital, Las Palmas de Gran Canaria, and extends from the coast to the Medianias (the middle of the island), 600 metres above sea-level.

 The town centre of Arucas has been declared of historical-artistic interest.
 Its main architectural piece is the Parish Church of San Juan Bautista, completely sculptured in stone from Arucas by the master stonemasons of the area.
 The church dates from the year 1909 and it possesses beautiful glasswork by the French firm Maumejean et Frères, as well as works of art by the Canarian painter Cristóbal Hernández de Quintana and an extraordinary wooden sculpture of the Resting Christ by the sculptor from Arucas, Manuel Ramos.

 The façade of the church opens to the Plaza de San Juan and closeby is the unfinished construction of the New Theatre (1906), of neo-classical style.
 In Constitution Square (Plaza de la Constitución) we find the Town Hall (Casas Consistoriales) and the Old Municipal Market.
 The House of Culture (Casa de la Cultura), a traditional Canarian house from the XVII century possesses a balconied interior patio with and a magnificent example of a Drago tree.
-This building holds the Library and the General Archives of the municipality.

 Situated very close to the historic quarter is Piedras la Cantera, one of the historic quarries of the municipality.
 Open for public visiting.

 If you prefer walking in the natural surroundings of the locality, the visitor has the option of going up the Mountain of Arucas, an excellent viewing area where it is possible to contemplate some of the most beautiful landscapes of the north of the island.